 Title winners include Jeremy Vennell, Jeremy Yates, Scott Lyttle, Antosh Kowalewski, Hayden Roulston, Wayne Hiscock and Brent Backhouse and for the womens trophy Serena Sheriden, Tracey Best, Catherine Dunn, Susie Wood (4 time winner) and Nadene Boyle.

-The Rice Mountain Classic is held in December and information can be found on the calendar.
+The Rice Mountain Classic is normally held in December (although 2015 shifted to March 2016 for race management matters) and information can be found on the calendar.